 INSTRUCTIONAL METHOD: Lectures, demonstrations, lab work and distance education/online curriculum.
 Training will include combination of live models and manikins.
-Forty (40) percent of the program training will be scheduled via distance education/online.
+Up to fifty (50) percent of the program training will be scheduled via distance

-DE TECHNOLOGIES: The Distance Learning curricula is delivered via Milady MindTap/CIMA, with
+DE TECHNOLOGIES: The Distance Learning curricula is delivered via Milady CIMA, with Microsoft

-Microsoft TEAMS being used occasionally.
+TEAMS being used occasionally.
 Students must provide their own laptop.
 However, purchase of your kit grants you access for the specifications to run the programs.
 You will be assigned an official student email, which you will set up with a unique password.
-You will also create your own unique login information for Milady MindTap.
-These unique logins will be used to authenticate your attendance when each software is in use.
+You will also create your own unique login information for Milady CIMA These unique logins will be used to authenticate your attendance when each software is in use.
 In addition, during the Distance Education delivery, the college will require that your web camera be activated during Microsoft TEAMS sessions as a second means of authentication.
-You will be required to have internet access at all times answer questions as well as practical test.
+You will be required to have internet access at all times during the delivery of Distance answer questions as well as practical test.
 Anything below a 76% is failing.